EkawaD/ScrapNvidia/README.md

 # ScrapNvidia

-Discord bot calling an API for retrieving Nvidia graphics cards and their prices
+Discord bot calling an API for checking availability of Nvidia graphics cards and their prices